Request filtering for websites

 Configuration

-Inside the Dashboard, navigate to the App settings > Request Filtering.
+Inside the Dashboard, navigate to Security in the left-hand menu.

 Filter by website origin